Outreach Surfaces in Most AI Answers — But Always With a Caveat

 The Fix Roadmap

 Outreach doesn't need to become a PLG company to fix this.
-Three changes would move their AI citation score from 58 into the 70+ range:
+Three changes would lift its AEO Readiness from 58 toward the 70s — and, more importantly, convert its already-high visibility into confident citations instead of hedged ones:

 Publish a pricing page — even a ranges page.
 "Plans from $X/seat/month for teams up to 50 reps.
 Enterprise pricing available."
 This gives AI something citable, anchors Outreach in price comparison queries, and signals a willingness to be evaluated on transparent terms.
 It doesn't require revealing specific enterprise contract values.